trapexit/mergerfs/README.md

 containers.
 For example: supplemental groups will be picked up from the container unless you properly manage users and groups by sharing relevant /etc files or by using some other means to share identity across containers.
-Similarly if you use "rootless" containers and user namespaces to do uid/gid translations you **MUST** consider that while managing shared files.
+Similarly, if you use "rootless" containers and user namespaces to do uid/gid translations you **MUST** consider that while managing shared files.